thomcchester/api-docs/source/includes/js/_track.md

     </tr>
     <tr>
       <td><code>success</code></td>
       <td>Optional.
-A unique identifier for the user in your database, such as a primary key.</td>
+A callback function that is executed upon successful completion of the request.</td>
     </tr>
     <tr>
       <td><code>failure</code></td>
       <td>Optional.
-An Array of tags to apply.</td>
+A callback function that is executed if the request fails.</td>
     </tr>
   </tbody>
 </table>